pkiage/awesome-list-eliminating-preventable-blindness/README.md

 # Motivation
-Experiences in intiatives addressing eliminating preventable blindness and seeing the impact improved vision has.
+Experiences in intiatives addressing eliminating preventable blindness and seeing the impact of improved vision.

 # Awesome list
 ## Calculators